lukaskwkw/carousel/README.md

 # Carousel

 3D Carousel of cover books with infinite loop.
-Backend api is using a async generator for fetching new content.
-Frontend side is just a WebComponent
+Carousel is using a async generator for fetching new content, all components are WebComponents.
+Images are cached between searches so if user search the same query images are restored from cache.

 ## Prerequisites: